 - UTA College Town parking garage

 You can check out a parking map (which includes current downtown street closures here.
-Guests in wheelchairs can use the Abram Street ramp or the ground level entrances on all four corners.
+Guests in wheelchairs should use the ground level entrances at Center and Abram, Center and South and Abram and Pecan (near the flagpoles).

 Three: If you’re rockin’ the Levitt, make a weekend of it!